-We recognise that it is important in the early years that there is no delay in making any necessary special educational provision.
-Early action to address identified needs is critical to the future progress and improved outcomes that are essential in helping the child.
-If we identify a child in Early Years as having SEND we work closely with parents to establish the support the child needs at this early stage.
-Using the Northumberland Early Years Toolkit, an Inclusion wheel will be developed for that child and shared with parents.
+As part of the assess/plan/do/review cycle, an Inclusion wheel will be developed for that child and shared with parents.
 This will cover all areas of the Early Years curriculum and highlight which areas of need a child may have at this stage.
 This will be reviewed and discussed with parents each term.